scverse/scvi-tools/docs/user_guide/background/differential_expression.rst

 Detecting biologically relevant features
 ========================================================
-Once we have expression levels distributions for each condition, scvi-tools constructs an effect-size, which will characterize expression differences.
+Once we have expression levels distributions for each condition, scvi-tools constructs an effect size, which will characterize expression differences.
 When considering gene or surface protein expression, log-normalized counts are a traditional choice to characterize expression levels.
 .
 Consequently, the canonical effect size for feature :math:`f` is the log fold-change, defined as the difference between log expression between conditions,